 8. The Multi-Trap Strategy for Consistent Success

 Running multiple traps multiplies your chances of success while maximizing time on the water.
-This approach requires more initial investment but pays dividends through increased catches.
+This approach requires more initial investment in crabbing equipment but pays dividends through increased catches.
 Understanding trap limits and rotation strategies helps optimize your spread.

 Maximizing Your Legal Trap Limit

-State regulations strictly limit recreational trap numbers.
-California allows 10 traps per person, while other states permit fewer.
+State regulations strictly limit recreational trap numbers, and you need a valid shellfish license to set any traps at all.
+California allows 10 traps per person, Washington permits up to 2 pots or 4 ring nets, while other states permit fewer.
 Research your local limits before investing in gear.
-Remember, these limits apply whether crabbing from shore or boat.
+These limits apply whether crabbing from shore or boat.

 Spacing traps appropriately prevents tangling while covering maximum territory.
 Place traps 50-100 feet apart in a line perpendicular to current flow.
-This configuration intercepts crabs moving with tides while keeping gear organized and manageable.
+This configuration intercepts crabs moving with tides while keeping gear organized and manageable during checks.

 Different trap types can work together strategically.
 Set crab pots in deeper water for extended soaks while working ring nets in shallows.
-This mixed approach lets you actively crab while passive traps fish themselves, maximizing productivity.
+This mixed approach lets you actively crab while passive traps fish themselves, maximizing productivity during limited time on the water.

 Rotation Techniques Used by Pros

 Systematic trap checking prevents lost gear while maintaining fresh bait.
 Number your buoys and check them in sequence.
-This organized approach ensures no trap sits too long and helps identify productive versus dead zones.
+This organized approach ensures no trap sits too long and helps identify productive versus dead zones quickly.

 Staggered soak times increase efficiency when running multiple traps.
 Set half your traps upon arrival, then set remaining traps 30 minutes later.
-This rotation provides constant action as you work through your spread throughout the day.
+This rotation provides constant action as you work through your spread throughout the day without overwhelming yourself.

 Moving unproductive traps quickly identifies hot spots.
 If a trap produces nothing after two checks, relocate it near productive gear.
 Crabs often congregate in specific areas based on conditions.
 Finding these concentrations means the difference between limits and disappointment.